-Therapy homework bridges the gap between insight and action.
+Growth tasks bridge the gap between insight and action.
 A client might understand their anxiety triggers during session, but real change happens when they practice new responses in daily life.
-Studies show that homework completion is associated with:
+Studies show that growth task completion is associated with:

 - Faster symptom reduction